mattzager/ansible-podman-gitops/README.md

             2. Commit changes…
                 1. Create a new branch for this commit and start a pull request
                 2. Propose changes
+                3. Create pull request
     2. AAP
         1. Jobs
             1. [#]-webhook
                 1. Observe task trigger
                 2. Observe on_pr tasks
-    3. VSCode
+    3. Browser
-        1. Copy browser URL
+        1. Copy URL from VSCode tab
         2. Open new tab, paste URL, add proxy/8881
         3. View application is your color
 2. Promote to Prod